Save the Date! 2023 Symposium Oct 19-21, 2023 in Red Deer, AB

 In the future I see myself continuing as a sheep breeder.
 One of my goals is to manage

-untapped ability to improve soil health and sequester carbon.
+sheep in a way that benefits the environment.
+As a small ruminant, sheep have a mostly untapped ability to improve soil health and sequester carbon.
 I want to explore and take advantage of this opportunity and to help promote those benefits and inform consumers about the positive side of agriculture, especially regarding the meat industry.
 I will promote the industry by staying active in agricultural organizations.

 Receiving the Sheila Stephen Memorial Scholarship would help me in my lifelong learning endeavours. ~ Abby

-2018 Scholarship Recipient
+2018

-Congratulations to Garret Crawford!
+Congratulations to Garret Crawford

 "My name is Garret Crawford, I grew up in the town of Didsbury but we farm west of Carstairs.
 We have a mixed farming operation consisting of cattle and sheep.
 My mom has purebred Charollais sheep and a commercial flock and I have my own purebred Romanov flock of sheep.
 I have been active in 4-H for 10 years, where I’ve shown cattle and sheep.
 My real passion is with the sheep and I really enjoyed showing the sheep at the 2017 Canadian Sheep Classic for my family and Half Diamond Farms.
 I’m presently attending college out at Three Hills Alberta where I’m taking the EMT (Emergency Medical Technician) program.
 I would like to thank the ASBA for picking me to receive this scholarship which will help me accomplish my schooling."
 Garret